PH4MInfoTech/PH4MInfoTech/README.md

 Hi, I'm Andy! 👨‍💻
 Welcome to my corner of GitHub!
 I’m an aspiring developer and IT professional based in Pennsylvania, currently bridging the gap between data analysis and technical infrastructure.

 "Driven by curiosity and a commitment to continuous improvement."
-From my roots in rural PA to my current role in healthcare, I’ve always been a problem solver.
+From my roots in rural PA, I’ve always been a problem solver.
 I am passionate about understanding how technology works from the ground up—whether it's building networks or securing data—and I am dedicated to mastering the IT landscape through rigorous study and hands-on experience.

 ---

-🏥 Currently: Analyst in the Healthcare sector.

 🎓 Education: B.S. in IT & Analytics (In Progress).